 British Columbia Knowledge Development Fund

-- British Columbia Knowledge Development Fund (BCKDF) provides provincial matching funds for applications to the Canada Foundation for Innovation’s (CFI) Leaders Opportunity Fund (LOF).
+The BCKDF provides provincial matching funds for applications to the Canada Foundation for Innovation’s (CFI) John R. Evans Leaders Fund.
 BCKDF applications are due one month following the CFI deadline for a competition.
-For example, for the CFI LOF deadline of June 15, 2010, BCKDF applications will be due July 15, 2010.
-Deadlines for LEF/NIF applications will continue to be determined as those competitions are announced.

 Canada Foundation for Innovation